AceCentre/ResearchInnovationGp/ace-n-docs/data-collection-and-management.md

 # ℹ Data collection & management

-As an ACE-N participant, you will be asked to complete an Enrolment Form.
+As an ATUN participant, you will be asked to complete an Enrolment Form.
 The data you provide will be collected, stored and managed in accordance with Ace Centre's [Privacy Policy](https://acecentre.org.uk/page/privacy).&#x20;

 {% hint style="info" %}
 If you are interested in joining the group an Ace Centre member of staff will contact you and can help you go through this form if you wish.
 [Ring or drop us an email if this is the case](https://acecentre.org.uk/contact).&#x20;